zhwm/RSparsePro_LD/README.md

 ## Overview

-RSparsePro takes GWAS summary statistics (z-scores) and an LD reference panel to approximate the GWAS population (LD matrix) as input.
-In RSparsePro, we introduce a latent z-score variable to address potential inconsistencies between the LD reference panel and the GWAS summary statistics, enabling robust fine-mapping.
+RSparsePro takes GWAS summary statistics (z-scores) and an LD reference panel (LD matrix) as input.
+In RSparsePro, we introduce a latent variable to address potential inconsistencies between the GWAS population and the LD reference panel, enabling robust fine-mapping.

 <p align="center">